Keeping Your Data Safe

 Your data can be seized at the border, taken from you in the street, or burgled from your house and copied in seconds.
 Unfortunately, locking your device with passwords, PINs, or gestures may not protect your data if the device itself is seized.
-It’s relatively easy to bypass such locks because your data is stored in an easily-readable form within the device.
-An adversary would just need to access the storage directly in order to copy or examine your data without your password.
+Depending on the type of device and how the data is stored on it, it may be relatively easy to bypass those ways of locking the device.
+An adversary may be able to access the storage directly in order to copy or examine your data without your password .

 With that said, you can make it harder for those who physically steal your data to unlock its secrets.
 Here are a few ways you can help keep your data safe.